joycenerd/Deep_Learning_Practice_labs/lab6/README.md

 # Deep Q-Network and Deep Deterministic Policy Gradient

-Implement DQN and DDQN to solce LunarLander-v2.
+Implement DQN and DDQN to solve LunarLander-v2.
 Implement DDPG to solve LunarLanderContinuous-v2.

 ## Data